The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/leveling-guide.md

 | Topaz Carbuncle   | Topaz Outburst      | An instant cast AoE GCD.                            |
 | Emerald Carbuncle | Emerald Outburst    | An instant cast AoE GCD with a shorter recast time. |

 Level 30 will introduce the first upgrade to your summons, with Summon Ruby transforming into Summon Ifrit.
-Summon Ifrit provides the same elemental attunement as Summon Ruby, but instead will summon Ifrit-Egi to cast Inferno, as a much stronger ultimate ability.
+Summon Ifrit provides the same elemental attunement as Summon Ruby, but instead will summon Ifrit-Egi to cast Inferno, a much stronger ultimate ability.

-Level 30 will also provide an upgrade to your Ruin ability, upgrading to Ruin II.
+Level 30 will also provide an upgrade to your Ruin ability, upgrading it to Ruin II.
 This upgrade will also include your Gemshine abilities: Ruby Ruin II, Topaz Ruin II, and Emerald Ruin II.

 ### Quick Rotation Goals:

-* Cast Ruin, and later Ruin II, when fighting 1 or 2 enemies.
+* Cast Ruin, and later Ruin II, when fighting one or two enemies.
-* Cast Outburst when fighting 3 or more enemies in close proximity.
+* Cast Outburst when fighting three or more enemies in close proximity.
-* Activate Aethercharge whenever it becomes available, for additional damage gains on Ruin
+* Activate Aethercharge whenever it becomes available for additional damage gains on Ruin.
 * Use Summon Ifrit when you have Ruby Arcanum available.
-Spend your fire attunement stacks on Ruby Ruin II when fighting 1-2 enemies, or Ruby Outburst when fighting 3 or more enemies in close proximity.
+Spend your fire attunement stacks on Ruby Ruin II when fighting one to two enemies, or Ruby Outburst when fighting three or more enemies in close proximity.
 * Use Summon Titan when you have Topaz Arcanum available.
-Spend your earth attunement stacks on Topaz Ruin II when fighting 1-2 enemies, or Topaz Outburst when fighting 3 or more enemies in close proximity.
+Spend your earth attunement stacks on Topaz Ruin II when fighting one or two enemies, or Topaz Outburst when fighting three or more enemies in close proximity.
 * Use Summon Garuda when you have Emerald Arcanum available.
-Spend your wind attunement stacks on Emerald Ruin II when fighting 1-2 enemies, or Emerald Outburst when fighting 3 or more enemies in close proximity.
+Spend your wind attunement stacks on Emerald Ruin II when fighting one or two enemies, or Emerald Outburst when fighting three or more enemies in close proximity.
 * Weave Energy Drain whenever it becomes available, spend your Aetherflow Gauge on Fester.
 * Use Radiant Aegis or Physick if you need additional survivability (can be important while playing solo or doing quests).

 ## Levels 31 - 50

 Level 35 will introduce your second primal upgrade, with Summon Topaz transforming into Summon Titan.
-Summon Titan provides the same elemental attunement as Summon Topaz, but instead will summon Titan-Egi to cast Earthen Fury, as a much stronger ultimate ability.
+Summon Titan provides the same elemental attunement as Summon Topaz, but instead will summon Titan-Egi to cast Earthen Fury, a much stronger ultimate ability.

-Upon reaching Level 40, you’ll unlock Painflare.
+Upon reaching level 40, you will unlock Painflare.
 Painflare is another option for spending Aetherflow Gauge, dealing damage to your target and any other nearby targets.\
 \
 With Painflare unlocked, you will now have the choice to spend Aetherflow Gauge for single target or AoE purposes.

 Level 45 will then introduce the third primal upgrade, with Summon Emerald transforming into Summon Garuda.
-Summon Garuda provides the same elemental attunement as Summon Emerald, but instead will summon Garuda-Egi to cast Aerial Blast, as a much stronger ultimate ability.
+Summon Garuda provides the same elemental attunement as Summon Emerald, but instead will summon Garuda-Egi to cast Aerial Blast, a much stronger ultimate ability.

 With all of your summons now upgraded, remember that this does not change the core of your rotation in any way.
-Upgraded summons just provide additional damage with their ultimate abilities, elemental attunement will remain consistent.
+Upgraded summons just provide additional damage with their ultimate abilities.
+Elemental attunement will remain consistent.

 ### Quick Rotation Goals: